cleanlab/cleanvision/README.md

 imagelab.report()
 ```

-To only check for specific types of issues:
+CleanVision diagnoses many types of issues, but you can also check for only specific issues:

 ```python
 issue_types = {"light": {}, "blurry": {}}